 We met a local man one day with bandages all over his hands.
 Asking him what happened, he told us how he was walking home from the hospital in Kathmandu which involved a five-day walk and a 12-hour bus trip just to go to the hospital.
 And the same again to return – crazy!

 So there you have it.
 A complete guide to everything you need to know about trekking to Everest Base Camp independently.
-Even if you choose to use a guide, we hope you will find this guide useful.
+Even if you choose to use a guide for this adventure, we hope you will find this guide useful.
 So go ahead and get your hiking shoes on and start planning.
 You won’t regret it, we promise!

 Anything else you’d like to know?
-Like to add anything?
 Just hit us up in the comments below and we’ll try to help you as best we can.

 Happy trekking and namaste!